SOFTS-Raw sugar gains on prospect of more India export curbs

 COFFEE

-* September arabica coffee KCc2 fell 1% to $2.2940 per lb, although the market remained on track to post a small weekly gain.
+* September arabica coffee KCc2 fell 4.4 cents, or 1.9%, to $2.274 per lb, amid a sell-off in the commodities complex as investors sought less riskier assets.

-* Dealers said the market remained underpinned by falling ICE certified stocks KC-TOT-TOT, which fell below 1 million bags for the first time since February on Thursday, staying just shy of the lowest level in 22 years.
+* Dealers said the market, however, remained underpinned by falling ICE certified stocks KC-TOT-TOT, which fell below 1 million bags for the first time since February on Thursday, staying just shy of the lowest level in 22 years.

 * Commodity traders are shipping arabica coffee from Europe-based ICE futures exchange warehouses to the United States, five trade sources told Reuters, amid reduced global supplies.